stonerlab/stonerplots/docs/source/userguide.rst

     from pathlib import Path
     figures = Path("/some/path/to/your/thesis/Chapters/Chapter_1/Chapter_1_figs")

-(here we are using the layout of directories that we use in our standard LaTeX thesis teplate.)
+(here we are using the layout of directories that we use in our standard LaTeX thesis template.)

 To now make your thesis figures, you can do something like::